opendocsg/slw-judgments-backfill/2007_SGCA_24/report.md

 60     The appellants’ contention in ground (5) is that SG should not have been allowed to apply to strike out the appellants’ claims with respect to the structured products so late in the day.
 In our view, the short answer to this argument is that the generality and vagueness of the appellants’ claims were such that SG had to make seven interlocutory applications between 31 January 2005 and 23 January 2006 for discovery and further and better particulars before they could decide whether the appellants had a _prima facie_ case against SG on the materials disclosed in these applications.

-61     In our view, it was not too late for SG to make its striking out application on 1 March 2006: see _Tapematic SpA v Wirana Pte Ltd_ [2002] 4 SLR 953, at 961–962.
+61     In our view, it was not too late for SG to make its striking out application on 1 March 2006: see _Tapematic SpA v Wirana Pte Ltd_ <span class="citation">[2002] 4 SLR 953</span>, at 961–962.

 62     In ground (6), the appellants contended that SG has not satisfied the threshold requirements of O 18 r 19 of the Rules of Court (Cap 322, R 5 2006 Rev Ed) and that the re-amended statement of claim discloses a reasonable cause of action with respect to the structured products.
 As stated in the Singapore White Book, _Singapore Civil Procedure_ 2003 (G P Selvam gen ed) (Sweet & Maxwell Asia, 2003) at para 18/19/6, the claim must be obviously unsustainable and it must be impossible, not just improbable, for the claim to succeed, for striking out to be granted.
-Citing the decision in _Gabriel Peter & Partners v Wee Chong Jin_ [1998] 1 SLR 374, the note also states:
+Citing the decision in _Gabriel Peter & Partners v Wee Chong Jin_ <span class="citation">[1998] 1 SLR 374</span>, the note also states:

  It cannot be exercised by a minute and protracted examination of the documents and facts of the case, in order to see whether the plaintiff really has a cause of action ...